DataGuy-Eterniti/Palmoria-HR-Performance-Compensation-Analysis/README.md

 ---

-_🧠 Built with DAX, Power BI, and a passion for data storytelling._
+_Crafted with 💼 and 📊 using Power BI, DAX & storytelling flair._